 Graduate and Law School

 Students with an interest in labor and workers' rights are encouraged to look into the Peggy Browning Fund.
-This fellowship is awarded to students while in law school, but knowing about it as an undergraduate will be helpful as you plan ahead to law school.
+This fellowship is awarded to students while in law school, but knowing about it as an undergraduate will be helpful as you plan ahead.

 Applying to Graduate or Professional School